UffizziCloud/docs/docs/guides/integrate-with-ci.md

 ## <a id="reusable-workflow"></a>Pass rendered compose file from cache to the reusable workflow

 ### GitHub Actions
-Uffizzi publishes a GitHub Actions [reusable workflow](https://github.com/UffizziCloud/preview-action/blob/master/.github/workflows/reusable.yaml) that can be used to create, update, and delete on-demand test environments given a compose file.
+Uffizzi publishes a GitHub Actions [reusable workflow](https://github.com/UffizziCloud/preview-action/blob/master/.github/workflows/reusable.yaml) that can be used to create, update, and delete on-demand test environments given a rendered compose file.
 This reusable workflow will spin up the Uffizzi CLI on a GitHub Actions runner, which then opens a connection to the Uffizzi platform.

 In this final step, we'll pass the cached compose file from the previous step to this reusable workflow.
 In response, Uffizzi will create a test environment, and post the environment URL as a comment to your pull request issue.
 This URL will also be available in your environment's containers as the [`UFFIZZI_URL`](../references/uffizzi-environment-variables.md) environment variable.